osaxma/mid/components/mid_auth/example/README.md

-# `mid_auth`

-A simple authentication api components that can be used with your mid server and client projects.

-This package is intended to be use with the [mid][] projects as a component.
+This package is intended to be use with the [mid][] package as a component.

 [mid]: https://pub.dev/packages/mid